-- 3.3 Sexual misconduct incorporates a range of behaviours including sexual assault, sexual harassment, stalking, voyeurism and any other conduct of a sexual nature that is non-consensual or has the purpose or effect of threatening, intimidating, undermining, humiliating or coercing a person.
-Sexual misconduct is used to describe the range of behaviours that will be treated as a potential breach under this Policy and Procedure, encompassing behaviours that may or may not also be defined as sexual harassment or sexual offences in the context of civil or criminal courts.
-However, using the language of sexual misconduct makes it clear that the Policy and Procedure for Parliament is separate from and additional to any court processes. - 3.4 For the purposes of this policy, although it may not be illegal to pay for sex, in line with best practice it is considered unprofessional, inappropriate and a breach of the Behaviour Code, if this occurs whilst individuals are acting in a parliamentary capacity or engaged in activity connected to their membership of the Parliamentary Community both in the UK and overseas.
+5. Sexual misconduct describes a range of behaviours including sexual assault, sexual harassment, stalking, voyeurism and any other conduct of a sexual nature that is non-consensual or has the purpose or effect of threatening, intimidating, undermining, humiliating or coercing a person.
+Any of these behaviours will be treated as a potential breach under this policy, encompassing behaviours that may or may not also be defined as sexual harassment or sexual offences in the context of civil or criminal courts.
+However, using the language of sexual